YousefAMovahed/YousefAMovahed/README.md

 ## 🎯 Short-Term Goal

-I am eager to engage in research and projects in AI, especially Computer Vision and Reinforcement Learning, and contribute innovative solutions, with a strong interest in academic work and publishing papers.
+I am eager to engage in research and projects in AI, Computer Vision , Image Processing , Machine Learning , Deep Learning and Reinforcement Learning, and contribute innovative solutions, with a strong interest in academic work and publishing papers.

 ---